YvonneGuttmann/connector-sdk/README.md

 * **approve(data, options)** - Performs the approve action in the source system given approval data and the approver credentials (if needed). the *data* input object is assumed to follow this structure {approval, credentials}
 * **reject(data, options)** - Performs the reject action in the source system given approval data, the approver credentials (if needed), and a rejection reason (as string). the *data* input object is assumed to follow this structure {approval, credentials, rejectionReason}.
 * **downloadAttachment(data, options)** - Downloads the attachment and returns a Uint8Array of binary data.

+The *BL connector* can expose settings for the controller under "settings" key in the exported object.
+supported settings:
+* **selfValidation** - If true, the controller wouldn't validate the approval (using getApproval()) before calling approve / reject.
+The validation should be performed by the BL itself.

 Important guidelines for the *BL Connector*: